 Adjunct Member (Up to 2 years)

 To be considered by the Potters Guild for an Adjunct Membership, the applicant should contact the Membership Chair to arrange for completion of step #1, below.

-Present a show of 5 works, accompanied by a resume and brief artist¿s statement.
+Present a show of 5 works by March 5th, accompanied by a resume and brief artist¿s statement.
 A picture of the applicant is encouraged.
-This show is set up the week after Christmas by the Membership Chair and will remain up until after the January meeting, for the membership to consider.
+This show is set up by the Membership Chair and will remain up until March 24th, for the membership to consider.
 Applicants should pick up their work on either Monday, March 24th, or Tuesday March 25th.

 Applicants will be individually and privately considered, evaluated and rated by the full membership on an available evaluation form.
 The evaluations are tallied by the Membership Chair and then presented in voting order at the general meeting at the end of January.

 At the general January Membership Meeting, following the determination of available space, a two-thirds affirmative vote of members present is required for acceptance.
 The Membership Chair will call all applicants following that meeting, or within 24 hours, to report the results.